 A good painting is a successful illusion in two dimensions that creates the impression of a reality in three dimensions.
 Artists can use SHAPES, VALUES, EDGES, and COLOR changes to arrange elements within a picture to produce an interesting and unified image.
 Seldom is a real life scene so perfect that it cannot be made more interesting by moving things around, changing sizes, tones, colors, and so on.
 As artists we strive to get our viewers to see what we want them to see.
 This involves establishing a focal point and center of interest.
 Artists strive to inject energy into their painting, while avoiding unnecessary and distracting details.

 The job of the artist is to incorporate design elements for maximum visual effect into a pleasing and balanced design.
 Whatever your style as an artist, the arrangement of elements in your picture (COMPOSITION) should always appear to have purpose and be under control.
-Your composition is what captures the viewers’ attention.
+Your composition, or design, is what captures the viewers’ attention.

 What are these DESIGN ELEMENTS that work together to make a strong picture?
 How are you supposed to put them together?
 There is no one way to compose a painting, yet some rules and guidelines can help you think about what makes a good composition.
 In time and with practice, you may become less reliant on these guidelines and learn to rely more on yourself and your own intuitive preferences.

 For now, be aware that you have only so many tools to work with.
 These ‘tools’ are the ‘elements’ of design.
 They are VALUE, SHAPE, LINE, COLOR, and FORM.
 With these tools, painters can create certain effects; these effects are referred to as the ‘principles’ of design.
 More specifically, these principles include UNITY, BALANCE, VARIETY, RHYTHM, CONTRAST, MOOD, MOVEMENT, and PERSPECTIVE.
 These terms may seem confusing at this point, but think of the matter this way: You can use COLORS to create MOOD, aerial PERSPECTIVE, or VARIETY.
 Or you can use LINE to create a sense of linear PERSPECTIVE, MOVEMENT, or RHYTHM.